Vladimir Kappel: Russian Civil War

 Although he was a self-declared monarchist, Kappel said he would fight under any banner against the Bolsheviks.
 Kappel's adherents and allies were known in Russian as kappelevtsy (каппелевцы).

 Following the Bolshevik Revolution, Kappel commanded the Komuch White Army group (People's Army of Komuch) (June–September 1918) and from December 1919 the eastern front of Aleksandr Kolchak's forces, participating in the Spring 1919 offensive towards Moscow.

 Despite his rank, the young officer was often seen with grenades and revolvers on his belt, which earned him the reputation of a Soldier-General and made him one of the most popular White Generals among the rank-and-file.
 He insisted on arming all of his staff, and often carried his rifle to planning sessions.
 His relatively young age was also a contributing factor to his reputation as an effective general.

-Despite the military prowess of Kappel and his troops, the Spring offensive failed: their supply lines were over-extended, their troops were meagre, ammunition shortages were common, and the Red Army was being reorganized and strengthened.
+Despite the military prowess of Kappel and his troops, the Spring offensive failed: their supply lines were over-extended, their troops were meager, ammunition shortages were common, and the Red Army was being reorganized and strengthened.
 As multiple revolts caused the Army's rear to disintegrate, Kolchak was captured by Soviet allies.
 Kappel and his Kappelevtsy thus began a forced march through the Siberian winter, the Great Siberian Ice March, similar to what the Volunteer Army had done in 1918, the Kuban Ice March.

 During the march, on 15 January 1920, Kappel learnt of Kolchak's capture.
 Shortly afterwards he fell through the ice while crossing the Kan River, worsening his already fragile health.
 Because of frostbite, the fingers of his right hand had to be removed along with his left foot, without anesthetics.
 Following this amputation however, his health did not improve.
 Still advancing towards Irkutsk to rescue Kolchak, the General's troops captured Nizhneudinsk on the 20th.
 Both of Kappel's legs were frozen and he was dying of typhus.